The Ultimate Guide to Credit Cards

 For example, Las Vegas is probably not the place to get a cash advance, as the odds of a gambling win are always stacked against you.

-But if you genuinely need some cash right away, a credit card cash advance can be a very good idea.
+But if you genuinely need some cash right away, a credit card cash advance can be a good idea.
 It will cost less than a payday loan and doesn’t need the approval necessary for a personal loan.

 How to Make a Cash Advance with a Credit Card